 What are the Training Costs and How Do I Register?

-The registration form has all information about costs and registration.
+The registration form has all the information about costs and registration.
 Registration discounts are available for early registrants, graduate students, and for groups of 3 or more from a single group or institution (U.S. training only).
 Contact Carol George, Ph.D. for additional information about training outside of the US.